pantheon-systems/wordpress-at-scale/_pages/scale.md

 Confident your WordPress implementation has all these things?
 Congrats!

 Want to learn more about these techniques?
-Read on!
+Read on.

 [do_widget_area]